RamvilasRV/automated-data-analysis-and-machine-learning/README.md

 ### Graph Generation:
 Generate univariate graphs to understand the distribution of individual variables.<br>
 Create multivariate graphs to explore relationships between different variables.<br>
-Generate heatmaps for an overall understanding of the data.<br>
+Generate heat maps for an overall understanding of the data.<br>

 ### Interactive Graphs:
 Enjoy interactive graphs that enhance your data exploration experience.<br>